 I certainly wouldn’t advocate you try to be anything or anyone you are not.
 That doesn’t end well.
 You also don’t have to move to the extremes of Harry or Cal.

-What you should embrace is their results based action.
-More importantly, embrace their immunity to criticism and disinterest in being the norm.
-I guarantee you when they go in for their year end reviews Harry gets scolded for being a hot head and Cal is told be more assertive.
-But because of their proven record of results those “shortcomings” are always overlooked.
+What you should embrace is their results-based action.
+More importantly, they embrace their immunity to criticism and disinterest in being the norm.
+I guarantee you when they go in for their year-end reviews Harry gets scolded for being a hot head and Cal is told to be more assertive.
+But because of their proven record of results, those “shortcomings” are always overlooked.